-Queue Posts is a free WP plugin that allows you to queue new posts and pages for later publication.
+Queue Posts is a free plugin that allows you to queue new posts and pages for publishing later at a specified interval.

-When you create a new WordPress post or page, you have the option of queuing it for publishing later …
+Whenever you create a new post or page, the plugin gives you the option of queuing your post …

-This is great if you are scheduling multiple posts for publishing at a later date and would like these to be published in a specific order, or between specific times and intervals …
+This is great if you are scheduling various posts for publishing at a later date and would like these to be published in a certain order, or between specific times and intervals …

 (Queue Posts – Settings)

-There are a number of plugins that let you “autopost” content (adding content automatically to WordPress blogs).
+There are a number of plugins designed for “autoposting” or “autoblogging” (add content automatically to WordPress sites).